 Once again the HMC Board of Directors performed a Director search.
 Paula Blackmon very capably served as Interim Director during the search for a new Artistic Director and Conductor, which resulted in the discovery of one of Houston’s treasures.

 In 2011, Tom Jaber agreed to take the baton.
 For the past 29 years, he has been Professor of Music at Rice University’s Shepherd School of Music.
 He also served for 25 years at Chaplewood United Methodist Church.

 2016 began Tom’s sixth year as Artistic and Music Director, and he helped to usher in HMC’s 30th Anniversary Season by taking the chorus on a tour of Italy, singing in Pisa, Sorrento, and in St. Peter’s Basilica in Rome.
-Tom programmed an exciting lineup of concerts including a 9/11 performance of Faure’s Requiem, forming alliances with Texas Youth Symphony to perform Beethoven’s Symphony No. 9, and singing with Texas All State Choir auditionees.
-HMC concluded its 2016-2017 Concert Season in May with a resounding performance of Carl Orff’s Carmina Burana, and a highly acclaimed guest appearance with the Festival Orchestra in Round Top, singing Verdi’s Requiem.
+Tom programmed an exciting lineup of concerts including a 9/11 performance of Faure’s Requiem, forming alliances with the Texas Youth Symphony to perform Beethoven’s Symphony No. 9, and singing with the Texas All State Choir auditionees.
+HMC concluded its 2016-2017 Concert Season in May with a resounding performance of Carl Orff’s Carmina Burana, and a highly acclaimed guest appearance with the Festival Orchestra in Round Top, Texas, singing Verdi’s Requiem.